neur0nic/Bierkaufen/INFO.md

 ### Purpose
 After shopping with the `compare.py` script, I realised I was missing some pretty common ratings.
-This little program is looking for beers in Germany, Austria or Switzerland that have e.g. 100 and more ratings and hence is a common beer in that country.
+This little program is looking for beers in Germany, Austria or Switzerland that have e.g. 100 and more ratings and hence is a common beer and easy to get in that country.

 ### Usage
 The program is split in two parts.
 Part one (`gen_Bier.save.py`) generates a list of "all" beers available in